namnmai/namnmai/README.md

 Hi there 👋 I'm currently a Computer Science student at Oregon State University

 🚀 Technical Skills:
-- 💻 Languages: Python, JavaScript, HTML/CSS
+- 💻 Languages: Python
-- ⚙️ Frameworks/Libraries: React.js, Unittest, Flask
+- ⚙️ Frameworks/Libraries: Flask
-- 📊 Databases/Tools: GitHub, Git, MongoDB, Figma, Google Books API, Open AI
+- 📊 Databases/Tools: GitHub, Git, PyCharm

 <!--
 **namnmai/namnmai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.